Help center

 If your proxy connection is timing out, check these things in order:

 1. Is your device online?
-Check the dashboard -- the status indicator should be green.
+Check the dashboard.
+The status indicator should be green.

 2. Is your home internet working?
 The ProxyBox routes traffic through your home connection, so if that's down, the proxy won't work.